Top 15 Best Things to Do in Manila (2025 Guide for First-Time Visitors)

 Whether you’re hunting for souvenirs, enjoying family time, or simply seeking a comfortable break from the city’s hustle, MOA offers a vibrant yet easygoing environment where you can truly unwind and enjoy yourself.

-8. San Agustin Church – A UNESCO World Heritage Site
+8. Step Inside History at San Agustin Church—A UNESCO World Heritage Treasure

 San Agustin Church stands out as one of Manila’s most stunning historical landmarks.
 As a UNESCO World Heritage Site, it captivates visitors with its exquisite baroque architecture and rich history.
 Inside, you’ll find intricately painted ceilings, beautiful altars, and centuries-old religious artifacts that tell stories of faith and artistry.